TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ### I

-The 'I' collection contains 2 languages, of which 0 are tested, and 2 code snippets.
+The 'I' collection contains 2 languages, of which 1 is tested, and 2 code snippets.

 - [Idris](https://sampleprograms.io/languages/idris)
 - [Io](https://sampleprograms.io/languages/io)